Warriors FC

-Warriors Football Club was a Singaporean professional football club based in Choa Chu Kang, Singapore, that played in the Singapore Premier League, the top division of football in Singapore.
-Before changing their name on 20 January 2013, they were previously known as the Singapore Armed Forces Football Club (SAFFC) since their establishment on 16 February 1996.
+Warriors Football Club was a professional football club based in Choa Chu Kang, Singapore, that played in the Singapore Premier League, the top division of football in Singapore.
+Before changing their name on 20 January 2013, they were known as Singapore Armed Forces Football Club (SAFFC).
 Despite their name back then, not all players from the team came from the Armed Forces.
-Some were internationals and others were foreign.

-The club's original choice of mascot was a wolf, but club officials chose a rhinoceros, which represents discipline, spirit, courage and teamwork.

-Warriors are currently the most successful club in the history of the Singapore league since its inception, having won the league title a record 9 times in 1997, 1998, 2000, 2002, 2006, 2007, 2008, 2009 and 2014 and finishing second on four occasions in 1996, 1999, 2001 and 2005.
+The club's original choice of mascot was a wolf, later changed to a rhinoceros, which represents discipline, spirit, courage and teamwork.
+Warriors have been the most successful club in the history Singapore, having won the league title a record 9 times in 1997, 1998, 2000, 2002, 2006, 2007, 2008, 2009 and 2014.

 History

 1975–1995

 The Singapore Armed Forces Sports Association (SAFSA) football team was formed in 1975 to provide talented footballers serving National Service with opportunities to play competitive football.
 That year, they won the President's Cup, a feat that they repeated in 1978, when they also captured the National Football League title to complete double.
 Their Under-19 team won the national Under-19 title in 1979, 1980 and 1983, while the 1981 season of the National Football League saw the SAFSA emerge as unbeaten champions.
 The President's Cup was won by them again in 1984 and 1986, the latter time as part of a second double, as they also won the National Football League on goal difference.
 In 1990, the Pools Cup went to the SAFSA and their convincing displays led to their selection as one of eight clubs to compete in the newly formed S.League.